 - The ability to produce neat work while using the functional pencil grip.

-Signs that it is time for occupational therapy to assess your child’s pencil grip development include:
+Signs that it is time for you to see if your child needs pencil grip occupational therapy:

 - Your child continues to grasp the pencil tightly with a fist and has poor muscle control.